RazvanBerbece/bisMate/README.md

 - Starscream
 - Alamofire

-There is a possibility in the future there will be a lightweight version of the iOS Client developed for the watchOS.
+There is a possibility in the future that there will be a lightweight version of the iOS Client developed for the watchOS.